How Much Does UK Clothing Manufacturing Cost

 Bespoke / complex tailoring£55–£120+Under 30 unitsHandwork, multiple fittings

-The ranges reflect volume tiers within each category.
+These ranges reflect volume tiers within each category.
 At minimum quantities, expect the upper end of each range.
 At 200+ units per style, expect to negotiate toward the lower end.

-The Full Unit Cost — What Brands Actually Pay
+The Full Unit Cost: What Brands Actually Pay

 CMT (cut, make, trim)£14–£18Labour to produce the finished garment